datasittersclub/site/dsc3.md

 > When I first told the other data-sitters that there were changes in the text, the tool that immediately leaped to mind for a couple of us was Juxta.
 Juxta made a big splash in the late 2000’s -- initially as an installable Java app, and then as a web-based version, [Juxta Commons](juxtacommons.org).
 Juxta Commons is still “in beta” about a decade later, but has [detailed documentation](http://juxtacommons.org/guide), still works, and you can even create new accounts (as I discovered, since my old account is associated with an email from two jobs ago).

-> A web-based DH tool that still works a decade later, even as the associated blog is six years out-of-date, is nothing short of a miracle.
+> A web-based digital humanities tool that still works a decade later, even as the associated blog is six years out-of-date, is nothing short of a miracle.
 There’s just one catch:

 > Juxta
 > …